Godrigos/WoW_Commodities/README.md

 If needed you may uncompress it with [7-Zip](https://www.7-zip.org/download.html) and use the tools of preference to analyse it, but keep in mind that several tools can read it compressed (like [R](https://cran.r-project.org/)), without the need to unpack the file.
 Spreadsheet software might need the uncompressed file.

-P.S.: Since chinese API uses a completely diferent set of links, I was to lazy to add conditional code to form the right links for data extraction at this time.
-Sorry about that.
-I might do it in a latter moment.
+P.S.: Since chinese API uses a completely diferent set of links, servers and seems to have access limitations.
+I was unable to test it.
+So I can't confirm if it works with for the Chinese region.

 ## The Data